tebben/kanemi/README.md

 ```bash
 sudo apt install libhdf5-dev
 ```

 ### KNMI API key

 To fetch the nowcast data, you need an API key from the KNMI.
 You can find more information [here](https://developer.dataplatform.knmi.nl/open-data-api#token).
+An anonymous key is available on the previous mentioned page aswell.

 Place the API key in a file called `.env` in the root of the project, see `.env.example` for an example.